carolineweiss/01_Variables_and_Datatypes/03_Loops_and_Arrays/tutorial/README.md

 System.out.println("The highest temperature is " + highestTemperatureValue);
 ```

 This expression is called **string concatenation**.
-The Java compiler automatically converts the `int` value of `highestTemperatureValue` to a `String` so it can be combined with the text `The highest temperature is `.
+The Java compiler automatically converts the `int` value of `highestTemperatureValue` to a `String` so it can combine it with the text `The highest temperature is `.

-Then add this line to display how many days it will take to reach that temperature:
+Then add this line to display how many days it takes to reach that temperature:

 ```java
 System.out.println("The highest temperature is in " + (highestTemperatureIndex + 1) + " days");
 ```

-Notice in this line there's this expression `(highestTemperatureIndex + 1)`.
+Notice in this line the expression `(highestTemperatureIndex + 1)`.
 Since array counting starts at `0`, and the forecast is for days *after* today, you don't want to display tomorrow's forecast and say it's today's.
-So, the value needs to be incremented by 1 when displaying it.
+So, you need to increment the value by 1 when displaying it.

 When you run the application, it now displays this after the output from the previous steps: